Business insurance can help mitigate risk and includes cover for:

 Commercial buildings and contents insurance

 Buildings and contents insurance for business typically applies to risks such as burst pipes, fire and theft.
 Depending on the policy it could also protect businesses from the risks of riots, storms and subsidence.
-Buildings and contents insurance usually covers the cost of repairing or rebuilding business premises and replacing equipment and stock.
+This business insurance usually covers the cost of repairing or rebuilding business premises and replacing equipment and stock.
 Some insurers also offer insurance for specific tools and equipment such as technology or plant machinery.

 Business interruption insurance